+the greatest possible specificity.
 (B) CERTIFICATION.-The person submitting a report under subparagraph (A) shall certify the audit described in clause (i) of such subparagraph that is included in such report.
 Such a certified audit shall constitute a critical component of due diligence in establishing the source and chain of custody of such minerals.

-- (C) UNRELIABLE DETERMINATION.-If a report required to be submitted by a person under subparagraph (A) relies on a determination of an independent private sector audit, as described under subparagraph (A)(i), or other due diligence processes previously determined by the Commission to be unreliable, the report shall not satisfy the requirements of the regulations promulgated under subparagraph (A)(i). - (D) DRC CONFLICT FREE.-For purposes of this paragraph, a product may be labeled as "DRC conflict free" if the product does not contain conflict minerals that directly or indirectly finance or benefit armed groups in the Democratic Republic of the Congo or an adjoining country. - (E) INFORMATION AVAILABLE TO THE PUBLIC.-Each person described under paragraph (2) shall make available to the public on the Internet website of such person the information disclosed by such person under subparagraph - (2) Person described.-A person is described in this paragraph ifmission pursuant to paragraph (1)(A); and
+(C) UNRELIABLE DETERMINATION.-If a report required to be submitted by a person under subparagraph (A) relies on a determination of an independent private sector audit, as described under subparagraph (A)(i), or other due diligence processes previously determined by the Commission to be unreliable, the report shall not satisfy the requirements of the regulations promulgated under subparagraph $(\mathbf{A})(\mathbf{i})$

+(D) DRC CONFLICT FREE.-For purposes of this para-graph, a product may be labeled as "DRC conflict free" if the product does not contain conflict minerals that directly or indirectly finance or benefit armed groups in the Democratic Republic of the Congo or an adjoining country.

+(E) INFORMATION AVAILABLE TO THE PUBLIC.-Each person described under paragraph (2) shall make available to the public on the Internet website of such person the information disclosed by such person under subparagraph (A).

+(2) PERSON DESCRIBED.-A person is described in this paragraph if-

-(A) the person is required to file reports with the Com-
+(A) the person is required to file reports with the Commission pursuant to paragraph (1)(A); and